hms-dbmi/dseqr.docs/content/docs/general/Why Not Seurat?/index.md

 ### Batch correction for pseudobulk

 For both workflows, integration is only used to align cells into the same cluster.
 The corrected values do not get used in any downstream analyses.
+However, the [OSCA workflow](http://bioconductor.org/books/release/OSCA/integrating-datasets.html) implements library size adjustment between samples with *multiBatchNorm*.

-The [OSCA workflow](http://bioconductor.org/books/release/OSCA/integrating-datasets.html) adjusts between samples for library size with *multiBatchNorm*.
-This should protect against situations where, for example, a particular transcript is detected in one sample but not another because the second sample had systematically smaller library sizes and so the transcript in question was below the detection threshold.
+*multiBatchNorm* protects against situations where, for example, a particular transcript is detected in one sample but not another due to systematically smaller library sizes.
 Seurat does not have comparable functionality.

 ### Pseudobulk differential expression

 The *SingleCellExperiment* ecosystem provides [utilities](https://osca.bioconductor.org/multi-sample-comparisons.html) to run pseudo-bulk differential expression analyses per cluster when there are multiple control and test samples.

-This allows you to use standard bulk RNA-Seq pipelines and the level of replication is at the sample level instead of assuming every cell is an independent biological replicate.
-This has a couple of nice properties including reasonable p-values.
+Pseudobulk analyses use standard bulk RNA-seq pipelines where the level of replication is the sample instead of assuming every cell is an independent biological replicate.
+This results in reasonable p-values.

-Importantly, pseudobulk outperforms non-pseudobulk methods when [benchmarked](https://www.biorxiv.org/content/biorxiv/early/2019/07/26/713412.full.pdf).
+Importantly, pseudobulk methods outperform non-pseudobulk methods when [benchmarked](https://www.biorxiv.org/content/biorxiv/early/2019/07/26/713412.full.pdf).

 ### SCTransform downsides